gcallah/hambone/chaps/chap1.md

 Bernie asked, "So you think someone took out ole Will?"

-Frankie coughed a little, but managed to squeek out "Sure nuff," without exhaling.
+Frankie coughed a little, but managed to squeek out "Sure nuff" without exhaling.

 "Who you think did it?"